Escapement/tBag/README.md

 # Usage
   - type `t` in any chat to tBag
-  - type `t` in any chat again to stop (you can also move, logout, use a skill, teleport, and use another emote to stop)
+  - type `t` in any chat again to stop (you can also move, logout, use a skill, teleport, or use another emote to stop)